sassoftware/ci360-extensions/ci360-custom-development-standards/SAS-CI360-Guidelines-SAS.md

 - Use `KEEP=` and `DROP=` to limit variables.
 - Prefer `WHERE` over `IF` when subsetting.
 - Use `IF/ELSE` for mutually exclusive conditions.
-- Use `IN` instead of multiple OR conditionsin a where clause.
+- Use `IN` instead of multiple OR conditions in a where clause.
 - Prefer built-in functions such as `COALESCE`, `SUM`, `MIN`, `MAX`.

 ```sas